-The Athletics and Wellness office is an integral part of Worcester State College's efforts to provide a high quality, affordable education and supportive environment that promotes the total development of our students.
+The Athletics and Wellness office is an integral part of Worcester State's efforts to provide a high quality, affordable education and supportive environment that promotes the total development of our students.
 The staff provides students with the opportunities to grow and learn through intercollegiate varsity athletics, intramurals, and wellness programs.
 Participation in these activities fosters physical, mental, leadership and life skills development, while enhancing self-discipline and sportsmanship qualities.

-In all of its programs, the Athletic and Wellness office is cognizant of its responsibilities as an educational support component of the College.
+In all of its programs, the Athletic and Wellness office is cognizant of its responsibilities as an educational support component Worcester State.

-As a Division III member of the National Collegiate Athletic Association (NCAA), the Massachusetts State College Athletic Conference (MASCAC), the Eastern College Athletic Conference (ECAC), and the New England Football Conference (NEFC), the College offers baseball, basketball, cheerleading, cross-country, field hockey, football, golf, ice hockey, soccer, softball, tennis, track and field, volleyball and women's lacrosse.
+As a Division III member of the National Collegiate Athletic Association (NCAA), the Massachusetts State College Athletic Conference (MASCAC), the Eastern College Athletic Conference (ECAC), and the New England Football Conference (NEFC), Worcester State offers baseball, basketball, cheerleading, cross-country, field hockey, football, golf, ice hockey, soccer, softball, tennis, track and field, volleyball and women's lacrosse.

-For those students interested in competing on a less formal level, the College offers an extensive intramural sports program.
+For those students interested in competing on a less formal level, Worcester offers an intramural sports program.
 The program includes touch football, coed football, basketball, tennis, street hockey, softball, soccer, volleyball, and golf.
 Any student who wishes to participate in intramural sports, regardless of ability or past experience is urged to do so.
-For the recreational athlete, the College also offers open gym time as well as a modern, well-equipped fitness center.
+For the recreational athlete, Worcester State also offers open gym time and a well-equipped fitness center.
 Students may also find part-time employment through the intramural director as supervisors and officials.